12 min read

 Is There an “Accounting Way” to Control Burn Rate?

-One aspect to consider, however, is the timing of “cash-ins” and “cash-outs” and whether reporting a monthly burn rate makes sense.
+One aspect to consider under the cash basis, however, is the timing of “cash-ins” and “cash-outs” and whether reporting a monthly burn rate makes sense.
 For instance, a small company would typically make VAT payments, or prepay corporation tax on a quarterly basis.
 There will be significant distortion of the burn rate every month; therefore, it may be more appropriate to report the burn rate on a quarterly, half yearly, year-to-date or trailing 12-month basis.
 This could be augmented with a trend analysis in addition to, or as a replacement for, monthly burn.

 When looking to minimize burn, a company should be looking at each cash flow separately and at ways to reduce the cash outflows.
 Let’s take a look at each cash flow in turn.